Kristoffersen wins World Cup slalom, completes Norway sweep

 For the third straight day, in three different disciplines, a Norwegian won with a home Swiss racer runner-up.

-Kristoffersen finished 0.20 seconds ahead of first-run leader Loïc Meillard who was denied giving Switzerland a first win in its classic World Cup slalom for 36 years.
+Kristoffersen finished 0.20 seconds ahead of first-run leader Loïc Meillard who was denied giving Switzerland a first win for 36 years in its classic World Cup slalom.

 Lucas Braathen was third, 0.49 behind his Norway teammate Kristoffersen, one week after he won the slalom at nearby Adelboden.
 Other racers were all at least one second further back.